madhuakula/kubernetes-goat/guide/src/scenarios/scenario-18.md

 * To get started with this scenario you can deploy the below helm chart with version 3

+> NOTE: Make sure you run the follwing deployment using Helm with v3.

 ```bash
 helm repo add falcosecurity https://falcosecurity.github.io/charts
 helm repo update